Gelbpunkt/tokio-websockets/README.md

 ## Example

-This is a simple websocket echo server without any proper error handling.
+This is a simple WebSocket echo server without any proper error handling.

 More examples can be found in the [examples folder](https://github.com/Gelbpunkt/tokio-websockets/tree/main/examples).